 Equality and diversity monitoring

-Nottinghamshire County Council has an Equality Policy and it is important that you provide the information requested on the Equality and Diversity Monitoring Form.
-It will help us to better monitor the fairness and effectiveness of our employment practices and introduce developments to improve the lives of all of the citizens of Nottinghamshire through the services we all deliver.
+It is important that you provide the information requested on the Equality and Diversity Monitoring Form.
+It will help us to better monitor the fairness and effectiveness of our employment practices and introduce developments to improve the services we deliver.

 Disabled applicants who meet the essential shortlisting requirements will be guaranteed an interview.
 A job share scheme is available for all full time posts: both permanent and temporary.